What Happens If I Wait Too Long for an Oil Change?

 The fact is: a lot.
 Delaying or ignoring your next oil change can lead to disastrous results.

 Of course, various components of your vehicle may need to be checked and fixed from time to time, but nothing compares to how important routine oil change service is to the overall maintenance of your vehicle.
 During an oil change, the old and dirty oil is taken from a vehicle’s engine and replaced with new, fresh oil.
 Your oil filter should also be changed at this time.
+If you are interested in learning more about our oil change and filter service, click here.

 What Does Engine Oil Do?